lhcee3/Online-Harms-Detection/README.md

 ## Disclaimer

 This bot provides a basic moderation tool.
 The accuracy of the classification depends on the capabilities of the old data that this model has been trained on.
-Expection state of the art classification accuracy is simply foolish.
+Expectting state of the art classification accuracy, from this model= is simply foolish.